 These medications help prevent severe, potentially life-threatening inflammatory responses that can be seen with mast cell destruction.

 Please consult with your veterinarian regarding the dosing and timing of these medications before and during treatment.

 Since the dosing schedule is usually one injection, possibly two, ‘missing a dose’ is typically not a problem.

 A veterinarian must administer this drug at a veterinary facility.
 The proper handling of tigilanol tiglate will be the responsibility of your veterinarian and the veterinary facility.

 Sedation may be necessary to allow safe administration.1

 Avoid contact with your dog’s treatment site or any discharge from the site.
 Wash any soiled bedding separately and wear gloves when handling.1 Prevent other pets in the house from contact with the wound, wound discharge, or soiled bedding.1

 Use of other antineoplastic agents, non-steroidal anti-inflammatory agents, or immunosuppressants before or during therapy is not recommended unless recommended by your veterinarian as part of administering the injection.1

 Tigilanol Tiglate Side Effects

-Because of the tumor/cellular destruction that occurs within the tumor, the most common side effect of treatment is the development of a wound where the tumor was.3
+Because of the tumor/cellular destruction within the tumor, the most common side effect of treatment is the development of a wound where the tumor was.3

 Wounds were often found to be proportionate to the tumor size.
 Larger tumors made larger wounds, and smaller tumors made smaller wounds.
 Most wounds do not require bandaging or aggressive treatments.3